Moyomo/DiscordVacBot/README.md

 - add ban counter (added / banned stats) command
 - add an optional note for saved profiles
 - check if steam /profile/ links are valid
+- add a command to remove profiles from the list